mail-cci/antispam/README.md

 The program will start the milter and HTTP servers using the ports defined in the configuration file.

+## Database

+The application uses MySQL to persist processed emails.
+Connection settings are configured in `cmd/antispam/config.yaml` under the `database` section.
+A helper initialization in the code will automatically create the required tables:

+- `emails` – main metadata
+- `email_headers` – individual header fields
+- `email_attachments` – attachment contents
+- `spam_scores` – analysis results
+- `quarantine` – quarantined emails

+Ensure a MySQL instance is available and the configured user has privileges to create tables.

 ## Testing

 Unit tests can be executed with: